ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 When considering a proposed congestion control algorithm, the community MUST consider the following criteria.
 These criteria will be evaluated in various domains (see {{general-use}} and {{special-cases}}).

+Some criteria below will use the keyword SHOULD for some or all of their content, generally because there are practical limitations on carrying out an evaluation.
+In these cases, the SHOULD supersedes the MUST above.

+The requirement that the community consider a criterion does not imply that the result must be described in any resulting RFC.
+There is no formal requirement to document the results, although normal IETF policies for archiving proceedings will provide a record.

+This document, except where otherwise noted, does not provide normative guidance on the acceptable thresholds for any of these criteria.
+Instead, the community will holistically assess the overall performance of the proposed algorithm.

 ## Single Algorithm Behavior